LUXIMO® ON FARM: Nigel Durdy

 Nigel Durdy of Ninevah Farm, near Doncaster in Yorkshire left school at 16 and started work as a contractor before being able to buy some land.
 He now farms 1,100 hectares in partnership with his brother Adrian.

-Nigel is the agronomist and sprayer operator for the business, annually spraying 4,000 ha of mainly combinable crops with his 36 m Rogator sprayer.
+Nigel is the agronomist and sprayer operator for the business, annually spraying over 2,500 ha of mainly combinable crops with his 36 m Rogator sprayer.

-He has been BASIS qualified for 20 years and recalls whilst doing his BASIS training, someone told him that a farmer has up to 16,000 possible decisions to make to grow a crop, starting with the choice of field and crop, followed by all the possible options of inputs and timings.
+He has been BASIS qualified for 20 years and, during training, recalls someone telling him that a farmer has up to 16,000 possible decisions to make to grow a crop, starting with the choice of field and crop, followed by all the possible options of inputs and timings.

 Black-grass